digitalrebar/provision/doc/ux/portal/systemux.rst

 * Filter - Allows the user to show a specific set of machines based on a variety of filters including IP Address, BootEnv, Key, Name, Stage, UUID, Workflow,etc
 * Add - Add a new machine via the RackN Portal
 * Clone - Clone a machine by selecting a machine listed
-* Delete  - Delete a machine by selectine a machine listed
+* Delete  - Delete a machine by selecting a machine listed
 * Show - This will show additional features for each machine including Plugin, RAM, NICs, CPUs, Make, and Family

 Bulk Actions